Sabalenka gives water to Wimbledon spectators amid sweltering conditions

 During the first set of her semi-final against Amanda Anisimova, the Belarusian handed a bottle of water and an ice pack into the stands to cheers on court.

-Umbrellas were also passed into the stand to the supporters, with play stopped while they received help on Thursday afternoon.
+Umbrellas were also passed into the stand to the supporter, with play stopped while they received help on Thursday afternoon.

 Only a short time later, another spectator sat in Centre Court’s east stand, which is open to the sun, required attention – with Sabalenka once again walking across court to hand water into the crowd.